Incident Management Policy (A.16.1)

 All Breezy employees, contractors, and vendors are responsible for immediately reporting security violations, incidents, or unusual or suspicious system activity via the IRT Incident Report Form.
 Incident reports are then sent to the Breezy Information Security Manager to determine appropriate response actions to investigate and resolve the incident.
 If warranted, the Information Security Manager will activate the Breezy Incident Response Team (IRT) and the LTG Help Desk.
 All incident data is captured on the IRT Incident Report Form.
 The CEO is the only individual authorized to contact law enforcement.

 Upon notification of a security incident via the IRT Incident Report Form, the Information Security Manager will determine appropriate course actions and, if warranted, invoke the Breezy Incident Response Team (IRT) and the LTG Help Desk.
 The IRT, if employed, is then ultimately responsible for managing the resolution process, including user or system notification, escalation action or follow-up action, and post-incident reporting.

 Once the incident is deemed “contained” or “closed”, Breezy personnel may be required to recover systems involved in the incident.
 The overall goal of the recovery process is to restore the system to a more secure state than the original.
 This means not only restoring the data and applications as required, but also ensuring the original vulnerability involved in the incident has been remediated.

-Additionally, as part of system recovery, all system and user passwords should be changed following an incident.
+Additionally, as part of system recovery, all system and user passwords should be changed following an incident, if applicable.